d4gh0s7/docker-init/README.md

 ### 0x01.
 Get and execute the script

-Get the script for your distro and run it as shown:
+Get the script for your distro, read it, make it yours and run it as shown:
 _(The command below refers to CentOS 7.
 Pick yours **when** available.)_

 ```sh